thegodone/molds-branch/doc/README.txt

    namely,
    $ make CFLAGS="-DMOLDS_DBG"
    $ export OMP_NUM_THREADS=n1
-   $ mpirun -np n2 MolDS.out input.in > /localFileSyste/output.dat
+   $ mpirun -np n2 molds input.in > /localFileSyste/output.dat
    , where n1 is the number of cores of each node and n2 is the number of nodes.

 ==============================================================================